Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Cons:

-• Uses a considerable amount of system resources
+• Uses a considerable amount of system resources: May have higher resource requirements compared to other tools.

 This extensive network system offers performance, traffic, and security monitoring and it also provides mapping and analysis functions.